Palveen20/post-install-config/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Post-Install Configuration</h1>
+<h1>osTicket - Post-Install Configuration Guide</h1>
+After successfully installing osTicket on a Windows Server VM in Microsoft Azure, the next step is to configure the system so it can function as a fully operational help desk ticketing solution.
+This post-install configuration ensures that roles, agents, departments, and service workflows are properly defined, allowing tickets to be routed and resolved efficiently.

-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.<br />
+This guide walks through the key configuration steps within the Admin Panel of osTicket.<br />

 <h2>Environments and Technologies Used</h2>

 - Microsoft Azure (Virtual Machines/Compute)
-- Remote Desktop
+- Remote Desktop Protocol (RDP) – to access the VM
-- Internet Information Services (IIS)
+- Internet Information Services (IIS) - to host os Ticket

 <h2>Operating Systems Used </h2>